kat-kan/learning-activities/learning-activities.md

   * adding [PL translation in config file and fixing a bug](https://github.com/TechWiz-3/who-unfollowed-me/pull/28) in Who Unfollowed Me, Python CLI tool showing "unfollowers" on Github
   * adding [a bunch of translation to Polish](https://github.com/CatimaLoyalty/HacktoberfestActivityLog/pull/3) for CatimaLoyalty - Android app which helps to manage loyalty cards
 * uTest - participation in a few projects that I found interesting, for example popular streaming service entering Polish market in June'22
 * active member of QA Discord community started by Adam Gola

+2023
+* most active QA Discord member award ;) June '23